GoHorse GFX

 If you want to get deep into the water, I have already written extensively about Waterfall before.

-is a project management technique in which
+Waterfall is a project management technique in which

-no chance of iteration
+no chance of iteration.

 While inflexible, it can be a very powerful tool for

-problems with known solutions
+problems with known solutions such as

-civil construction
+civil construction.

 The Agile Framework